How To Use A Capsule Wardrobe to Save Time & Money

 Minimizing and simplifying our lives is more than a trend that started with Marie Kondo.
 It is a lifestyle change that shows us that less is more.
 One of the benefits of minimal living is that it decreases clutter and eliminates decision fatigue.
 An area of life where you can do this and save a lot of time and money is in your closet.
 The best way to do this is to create a capsule wardrobe.

 While for some, picking out an outfit is a creative process of self-expression, for others, it is just something clean to put on that accommodates your tasks for the day.
-For still others, you might work from home and not have to worry as much about what you wear day-to-day.
+For still others, you might work from home and not worry as much about what you wear daily.

 Regardless of your lifestyle and work requirements, a capsule wardrobe (and the varying types of capsule wardrobes) can benefit anyone.